Fiber-Optic-Sensing-System/python-helper/README.md

 # python-helper
-Includes scripts to help with easy python configuration.
+Includes scripts to help with easier python configuration.

 # pyenv
 - No need for a bunch of conflicting python versions installed on your system.